lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/low-power-video-doorbell.rst

 Smart energy efficient video doorbell
 #####################################

-1. Intelligent Camera streaming and recording at 640x480 resolution and 30 FPS with power saving.
+1. Intelligent camera streaming and recording at 640x480 resolution and 30 FPS with power saving.
 2. Detect user activity using an external button/sensor and configure it as a wake-up source
 3. Camera should start streaming on wakeup event and pause on suspend thus saving power.